roymilshtein/VLSI_4bit_ALU/README.md

 ## Overview

 This project involves the design and implementation of a simplified 4-bit Arithmetic Logic Unit (ALU) using Cadence Virtuoso and the gpdk045/gsclib045 technology.
-The project is divided into several stages, with each stage documented through detailed reports.
+The project is divided into 2 stages, with each stage documented through a detailed report.

 ## Project Structure